tdpetrou/Machine-Learning-Books-With-Python/README.md

 # Master Machine Learning with Python

-This repository contains some notes and exercises solutions for the following books:
+This repository contains notes and exercises solutions for the following books:

 * Introduction to Statistical Learning